DannyBen/bashly/README.md

 ### Environment Variable options

-The below configuration generates this environment variable usage text:

 If an environment variable is defined as required (false by default), the execution of the script will be halted with a friendly error if it is not set.